aqaPayam/NakhBot/docs/domain/03-attributes.md

 * Every credit balance change must create a CreditTransaction.
 * Spending credits must be transactional with the paid action.
+* A wallet-funding credit transaction that increases the available balance must trigger PendingNakh FIFO auto-settlement.
+* Each PendingNakh settled from credits must create its own `spend_nakh` CreditTransaction.
+* FIFO ordering is based on `PendingNakh.created_at`.

 ### CreditPackage